 For every module a thermal cycle from -25° to +40°C will be carried out ten times, in an inert atmosphere.
 The module(s) will be placed inside an environmental test chamber and purged with nitrogen for sufficient time to prevent dewing when cold (e.g., 3 volume changes within the chamber).
 During the test, each module will be unpowered.
-The test cycle will start and end at room temperature and the first temperature excursion will be to +50°C. The ramp up/down times will be approximately 30 minutes (2-3°C/minute) and the soak time about 30 minutes at each temperature.
+The test cycle will start and end at room temperature.
+The ramp up/down times will be approximately 30 minutes (2-3°C/minute) and the soak time about 30 minutes at each temperature.
 The total test time will therefore be about 20 hours.
 This test could also be extended to carry out long-term electrical tests at the operating temperature.